sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/01-vanilla-css/README.md

 #### The `display` property

-The `display` property allows you to change the default way something display.
+The `display` property allows you to change the default way something is displayed.
 All the elements have a value for the `display` property, even when using the *normal flow* (`display: block` for block elements and `display: inline` for inline elements).

 You can change the default layout behavior of an element switching from one value to another one.
-For example, you can make a `<li>` element which has a default `display: block` property to use `display: inline` (or `display: inline-block` if you want to display it like an *inline* element but respecting some of the ).
+For example, you can make a `<li>` element which has a default `display: block` property to use `display: inline` (or `display: inline-block` if you want to display it like an *inline* element but respecting some of the properties typically given to blocks such as width and height).

 Apart from `block`, `inline`, and `inline-block` the other really relevant values we will use are `display: flex` to enable the *Flexbox layout* and `display: grid` to enable the *Grid layout*.